hdr-bgnn/Minnow_Segmented_Traits/README.md

 The fish images are from the Great Lakes Invasives Network (<a href="https://glin.com/">GLIN</a>) and stored on the Tulane server.
 We're using images specifically from the <a href="https://inhs.illinois.edu/">Illinois Natural History Survey</a> (<a href="http://www.tubri.org/HDR/INHS/">INHS images</a>) and from the <a href="https://uwzm.integrativebiology.wisc.edu/">University of Wisconsin Zoological Museum</a> (<a href="http://www.tubri.org/HDR/UWZM/">UWZM images</a>).

 ### Selection of images to run through the workflow

 **This section describes the creation of minnow.filtered.from.imagequalitymetadata_7Jun2022.csv using minnowSelectionImageQualityMetadata.R**

-R code (Minnows.R) was used to filter out high quality, minnow images using the Image_Quality_Metadata_v1_202111206_151204.csv (downloaded from <a href="https://bgnn.tulane.edu/hdrweb/hdr/imagemetadata/">here</a>) matching the following criteria:
+R code (Minnows.R) was used to filter out high quality, minnow images using:

+- Image_Quality_Metadata_v1_202111206_151204.csv : list of fish, url species information
+- Image_Metadata_v1_20211206_151152.csv. : List of quality metadata including manually extracted information on the quality of the images and their content.

+Those two lists are download from [Tulane sever](https://bgnn.tulane.edu/hdrweb/hdr/imagemetadata/).
+The lists have been generated using [the tulane worflow](https://bgnn.tulane.edu/.

 List of criteria chosen :